[amazon_auto_links id="280537"]

 Thermal plants convert heat energy into electrical energy.
 These include solar energy, nuclear energy, geothermal energy and fossil fuels.
 These also include water incineration plants.
 These are also known as waste-to-energy (WTE) plants.
 They convert highly boiled water into electricity.
 The waste generated is also transported to these plants.

 However, when this waste is disposed of in water bodies, it is known as thermal pollution.
-These are again very harmful to aquatic plants and animals as water pollution.
+Again, these are very harmful to aquatic plants and animals, such as water pollution.
 This is because the temperature of the water rises due to this waste.
 All living organisms who cannot adapt to such high temperatures end up dying.
-Thermal pollution hence is caused when the high temperature of water is released into lakes, rivers and oceans before cooling altering the temperature of water bodies to a high extent.
+Thermal pollution, hence, is caused when the high temperature of water is released into lakes, rivers and oceans before cooling, altering the temperature of water bodies to a high extent.

 6.4 Noise Pollution